 Carry out the enumeration as described in chapter II of the International Oenological Codex.
+Less than 100 CFU/g of preparation.

-The enumeration of yeasts is carried out according to the horizontal method by means of the colony count technique at 25 $^{\circ}$ C on the YGC medium described in appendix VI.
+The enumeration of yeasts is carried out according to the horizontal method by means of the colony count technique at 25 °C on the YGC medium described in appendix VI.
+Less than 100 CFU/g of preparation.